tezos-checker/checker/docs/spec/functional_spec.rst

 Buy kit using ctez
 ------------------

 Buy some kit from the CFMM contract in exchange for ctez.
-Fails if the desired amount of kit cannot be bought or if the deadline has passed.
+Fails if checker is not authorized to transfer the specified amount of ctez, if the desired amount of kit cannot be bought, or if the deadline has passed.

 ``buy_kit: (pair (pair nat nat) timestamp)``